The Vice President and Chief Student Affairs Officer annually appoints a number of committees to address a broad range of student life issues:

 Judicial Review Board

-The JRB is charged with reviewing: 1) Appealed decision of the University Judiciary Committee (JRB) when acting within its original jurisdiction; 2) Decisions of the UJC referred for review by the Vice President & Chief Student Affairs Officer; 3) Appealed decisions of sexual assault cases, whether from a verdict or sanction imposed by the University Sexual Assault Board, or from a dismissal of the case by the Chair of the Sexual Assault Board; and 4) Appealed decisions of other University bodies if an appeal to the JRB is incorporated within their operating procedures.
+The purpose of the University Judicial Review Board (the "JRB") is to ensure fairness in student disciplinary proceedings consistent with due process of law.
+Specifically, the JRB is the University Committee charged with reviewing: 1) Appealed decisions of the University Judiciary Committee (the "UJC") when acting within its original jurisdiction; 2) Decisions of the UJC referred for review by the Vice President and Chief Student Affairs Officer; and 3) Appealed decisions of other University bodies if an appeal to the JRB is incorporated within their operating procedures.